How to Grill Vegetables for a Healthy Side Dish

 Prep: Remove stems and scrape out gills from larger mushrooms, such as portobellos.

-Prep: Halve potatoes.
+Prep: Halve large potatoes.

 Precook: Bring water to boiling in a saucepan.
 Simmer potatoes, covered, for 10 minutes or until nearly tender.
 Drain well.